 One of the first things you need to consider is what you can afford.
 Over time, you need to pay:

-It's also important to know that any unsecured lending repayments of over 12 months’ duration will affect the amount you can borrow for a mortgage.
+It's also important to know that any unsecured lending repayments of over 12 months’ duration will affect the amount you may be able to borrow for a mortgage.

 Credit cards and personal loans compared